JosephMoore25/word-search/README.md

 Theoretically, this will reduce runtime by a factor of num_threads, but there will be a little bit of overhead on this.

-This took me maybe 2 hours overall including formatting, cleaning up code, commenting, and multiprocessing (and some procrastination)
+This took me maybe 2 hours overall including formatting, cleaning up code, commenting, and multiprocessing

 Main implementation ~30 mins?